FAQGURU/FAQGURU/topics/en/ruby.md

 * https://www.toptal.com/ruby/interview-questions

 [[↑] Back to top](#Ruby)
 ### Write a function that sorts the keys in a hash by the length of the key as a string.
-(Mid)

 As is always true in programming, there are in fact multiple ways to accomplish this.
 The most straightforward answer would be of the form: